 I draw on theories and concepts from the three main schools of thought: Humanistic, Analytic and Cognitive Behavioural (CBT).
 My work is much guided by Attachment Theory.
-My approach acknowledges the crucial inter-relationship of body and mind.
+My approach acknowledges the crucial inter-relationship of body, mind and spirit.

 Talking, being heard and being understood on a deeper level can bring about profound change.

 Some clients prefer to just talk, while others connect more easily using other forms of creative expression such as working with image and metaphor, guided visualisation, puppetry, dreams, collage, story enactment, poetry, music or writing.

 I have significant experience working with anxiety, developmental trauma and emotional neglect, relationship issues, work related stress, change, bereavement, low self esteem and transitional life stages including the bridge from adolescence to adulthood, midlife and beyond.